Producing Artistic Director

 Mr. Steinberg has also been a professor of acting and directing at Muhlenberg College, NYU, UCLA, Lehman College of Performing Arts, School of Visual Arts, Adelphi University, Indiana University of Pennsylvania, University of Rochester and Berea College.
 He is on the Advisory Board for The Conservatory of Dramatic Arts in New York and has taught professional actors at TVI Studios in LA.
 In addition to his many accomplishments he has an MFA from the Yale School of Drama.

 Tom Macagnone (Production Manager) has been involved with technical theater for 8 years and is a graduate of Temple University with a B.A. in Theater Studies.
 Tom started his theatrical life in high school as a member of its stage crew, eventually leading as its president in his final year.
 Throughout college he flourished as a theater technician with a focus on technical direction and worked on a plethora of productions with a group of wonderful people.
-This is Tom’s third appearance at Cape May Stage with the first being through the Shackleton Scholarship offered from Temple’s Theater Department and the Martel’s.
+This is Tom’s fourth appearance at Cape May Stage with the first being through the Shackleton Scholarship offered from Temple’s Theater Department and the Martel’s.
 He is grateful for the opportunity to return to Cape May Stage as Production Manager and Technical Director.

 Leigh Taylor Patton (Administrative Director) has worked in professional theatre since the age of 15.
 Her love of the arts has led her to be involved onstage, backstage, and in an administrative capacity.
 Leigh holds a BA in Theatre Arts from Christopher Newport University with a concentration in Acting and a minor in Dance.
 She acted professionally in the DC area before leaving to head up recruitment and public relations at a nationally recognized sports camp.
 Before moving to Cape May, Leigh worked as office manager, bookkeeper, and camp director for a DC based nonprofit theatre company.
 As Administrative Director at Cape May Stage she oversees daily operations in the office and brings a unique blend of business and creative sensibility to the team.